qvanle/vim-configuration/README.md

 endif

 ```
+4. set g:CONFIG_FOLDER to the directory of repository
-4. after that open vim and run commands
+5. after that open vim and run commands
 ```
 :PlugInstall
 ```